dsolstad/Network-Tools/readme.md

-# NMAP-Tools
+# Network tools and scripts

-A collection of scripts built around Nmap.
+A collection of network scripts.

 ## nmapmerge.py - Merge multiple Nmap ouputs into one CSV
 $ nmapmerge.py &lt;path/to/folder&gt;